 - Have a plan to keep your kids busy while you work.
 Read on for ideas in any age group.

 - Have dedicated kid time and work time.

 - Be ok with it not always being okay

-You can read each of these in greater detail in our article How to Work at Home without Totally Neglecting Your Kids and Tips to Work at Home with Babies & Kids.
+You may also enjoy our article How to Work at Home without Totally Neglecting Your Kids.

 How to Keep Your Kids Busy While You Work at Home

 I’ve been working at home since my first baby was still in the womb.
 That means I had the luxury of deciding to teach my kids from birth how to be happy on their own.
 I started when they were babies.

 I was very much a fan of attachment parenting, but I still took moments when they were content to teach them how to be happy by themselves.
 This was very handy for getting work done, and having peace in our house.